-Contact centre and customer experience technology is a fast-evolving landscape, and the sea of suppliers can be overwhelming.
+Call centre software is a fast-evolving landscape, and the sea of suppliers can be overwhelming.
 The easiest way to find the most suitable solutions and suppliers is to enter your needs in our free online matching tool.
-You can specify the type of application, number of users or budget, cloud or premise deployment, channels (e.g. phone, chat) and any other criteria you may have.
-Let’s look at the most popular types of contact centre (or call centre) and customer experience technology.
+You can specify the type of software, number of users or budget, cloud or premise deployment, channels (e.g. phone, chat) and any other criteria you may have.
+Let’s look at the most popular types of contact centre or call centre technology solutions.

 Call centre / contact centre software

 Contact centres operate on technology platforms which allow them to efficiently manage communication with customers through a variety of channels, including phone, email, chat, video and social media.
 More often than not companies are requesting cloud rather than on-premise as the preferred method of deployment.
 Cloud-based solutions offer greater ramp-up/ramp-down flexibility, virtually no capital investment, and put the line of business rather than IT at the wheel.
 A large number of vendors operate in this space, with some specialising in inbound and others in outbound call centre contact management.
 Another point of differentiation is the “channel approach” – many Tier 1 vendors offer “all-in-one” solutions, unifying all the possible ways a customer can communicate with an organisation in a single platform, while others focus intensely on one particular channel, for example web chat.